 I loved the camaraderie and the variety of teachers.
 The Retreat was fabulous.Kate Nehrbass

 I had a wonderful time sharing practice and cultivating relationships across formal affiliations.
 Looking forward to next time!Susan Newton

 Here's what I really enjoyed about the Retreat: The people, learning aikido, becoming a better person, the kindness of my training partners, and the community.Cindy Zuelsdorf

-Everyone, including those who pay online, needs to fill out and mail in the Registration Form.
-Here is the link to the Full Retreat Aiki Summer Retreat 2016 Full Retreat Registration Form.
-Here is the link to the Aiki Summer Retreat 2016 Mini-Retreat Registration Form.
-Be sure to use the correct form!
+Everyone, including those who pay online, needs to fill out and mail in the appropriate Registration Form.
 Please read and complete the registration/release form fully and return it with payment or pay online by using the links above.
 We will return incomplete forms and forms without payment without processing them.
 Please pay careful attention to your form.
-Don’t overlook the birth date, witness and signature sections.
+Don’t overlook the birth date and signature sections.

 Each person needs their own separate Registration Form and payment.
 Please call if you have questions.
 Everyone must register in advance.
 No on-site registrations.